-Fly across the Drake Passage to South Shetland and set sail for the Antarctic Peninsula
+Bypass the Drake Passage and set sail on Antarctic waters

 - Physical rating